Narail District: History

 Narail town was named after a feudal lord (a zamindar).
 The zamindars established a market at Roopgonj, also named after a zamindar.
-They established a post office for the first time in the district during British Raj near Rotongonj, named after another member of the zamindar's family.
-They modernised Narail, and promoted culture, sports and education.
+They established a post office for the first time in the district during British Raj near Rotongonj, named after yet another member of the zamindar's family.
+They modernized Narail and promoted culture, sports, and education.

-The large playing field, Kuriddobe, was a gift of the zamindar's family.
-They introduced football competition, with a shield given to the champions, a cup to the runners-up, and medals to all players from the early twentieth century.
+The large playing field, Kuriddobe, was a gift for the town by the zamindar's family.
+They introduced a football competition, with a shield given to the champions, a cup for the runners-up, and medals for all players from the early twentieth century.

 One of the zamindars moved away from Narail, settled in Hatbaria, and established another large manor (Jomidarbaari).

 Geography

 Narail District has an area of 967.99 sqkm.
 It is located to the south of Magura District, north of Khulna District, with the Faridpur District and Gopalganj District on the east, and Jessore District to the west.

 Its average temperature ranges between 11.2 and 37.1 °C and has a yearly rainfall of 1467 mm.

 Through the district flow the Madhumati, Nabaganga, Bhairab, and Chitra rivers.
 There are many beels and haors, the most noted of which is Chachuri Beel.